indielab/vsm/README.md

 end
 ```

-In your application (e.g., airb), you can plug in provider drivers that stream and support native tool calling; Intelligence remains the same.
+In your application, you can plug in provider drivers that stream and support native tool calling; Intelligence remains the same.

 ## Testing